 Whist the human teeth structure is flat.
 It’s flat because we are not designed to cut through flesh, but to eat fruit and vegetables that require more like pressing rather than cutting through them.

 If you are still not 100% you want to be Vegan, I suggest you watch a couple of Netflix Documentaries that changed my whole mindset and made me open my eyes:

 If these Documentaries can’t convince you, then I don’t know what will!
 They present real facts and show you the dark side of the meat industry.

-What does the Vegan diet consists of?
+What does the Vegan diet consist of?

 A Vegan diet consists of plant-based products only.
 This means no eggs, dairy, meat, fish, and even honey.

 The biggest misconception is that a Vegan diet is ‘strict’ and there isn’t a lot to eat apart from grass.
 THIS IS NOT TRUE!

 Vegans nowadays enjoy pizzas, ice-creams, burgers, ‘cheeses’ and it’s all made from plants!
 If you think you will struggle with options to eat, you are wrong!
 There is so much you can do, cook and eat!

 Almost every restaurant nowadays have at least one vegan option on the menu.

 More misconceptions are broken down in my article – Misconceptions About Veganism